Saudi Arabia is possibly able to stabilize int’l energy market – expert

 “Saudi Arabia stands with any initiative that will preserve the security and integrity of the region and banish the specter of war and confrontation with Iran.
 Saudi Arabia, therefore, supports any initiative that promotes peace in the region in any way.
 So I’m sure there will be many understandings and many alliances that will enhance security and peace in this region,” he said.
 (REUTERS)

-In separate advisories, Chevron Philippines Inc., Flying V, Pilipinas Shell Petroleum Corp., and Seaoil Philippines Inc. said they will increase the price of gasoline by P0.70 per liter; diesel by P0.30/L, and kerosene by P0.40/L.
+In separate advisories, Pilipinas Shell, Petron, Chevron Philippines (Caltex), Flying V, and Seaoil said they will increase the price of gasoline by P1.05 per liter, diesel by P0.80, and kerosene by P0.75.

 Phoenix Petroleum, PTT Philippines, Total Philippines.
 Petro Gazz, and Cleanfuel also announced the same amount of price changes but only for gasoline and diesel.

 The price hike will take effect on Tuesday, August 3.